 Lots of residential leaseholders are simply unaware of their rights when it comes to extending their lease.
-Perhaps this is unsurprising given that many estate agents are inexperienced in this complicated area of property law, and many conveyancing solicitors either don’t understand lease extension, or simply don’t take the time to talk their clients fully through their rights and responsibilities.
+Perhaps this is unsurprising given that many estate agents are inexperienced in this complicated area of property law, and many conveyancing solicitors either don’t understand leasehold extension, or simply don’t take the time to talk their clients fully through their rights and responsibilities.
 So – when you bought your flat, did your solicitor explain your right to lease extension?
 Probably not.

 Once you have owned the flat for a period of two years, you have the legal right to get your freeholder to extend your lease by 90 years.
 This right applies even if you have never lived in the property concerned yourself.
 As the term of your lease gets shorter, extending it becomes even more important.
 Not only will do you face your lease eventually running out, as a lease gets shorter a flat gets much harder to sell as mortgage lenders will not lend money on property with short leases.
-In fact if your lease is below 75 or 80 years, your purchaser may struggle to raise a mortgage.
+In fact if your lease is below 70 years, your purchaser may struggle to raise a mortgage.

 And be aware that the day your lease drops below 80 years, your freeholder is entitled to charge you an additional premium for your lease extension – which is likely to cost you thousands of pounds.

-You should also be aware that with the right number of fellow leaseholders supporting you, you have a legal right to buy the freehold of your block jointly and to takeover the right to manage your block.
+You should also be aware that with the right number of fellow leaseholders supporting you, you have a legal right to buy the freehold of your block jointly and to take over the right to manage your block.

 3. Ask About Service Charges